dgraph-io/dgraph-docs/content/deploy/tls-configuration.md

 directory, as in previous Dgraph versions that used the `--tls_dir` flag.
 {{% /notice %}}

-Dgraph Live Loader can be configured with the following options:
+You can configure Dgraph Live Loader with the following `--tls` options:

-* `--tls_cacert string` - Dgraph Root CA, such as `./tls/ca.crt`
+* `ca-cert <path>` - Dgraph root CA, such as `./tls/ca.crt`
-* `--tls_use_system_ca` - Include System CA with Dgraph Root CA.
+* `use-system-ca` - Include System CA with Dgraph Root CA.
-* `--tls_cert` - User cert file provided by the client to Alpha
+* `client-cert` - User cert file provided by the client to Alpha
-* `--tls_key` - User private key file provided by the client to Alpha
+* `client-key` - User private key file provided by the client to Alpha
-* `--tls_server_name string` - Server name, used for validating the server's TLS host name.
+* `server-name <string>` - Server name, used for validating the server's TLS host name.

 ### Using TLS with only external ports encrypted